 Champagne welcome and an aperitif before each meal

 All meals from dinner on the first evening to breakfast on the last morning

 Three glasses of wine with ashore lunches & wines with aboard dinners

 Bar with a selection of cocktails, alcohol, liquor, Languedoc wines and soft drinks

-Entrance fees mentioned in the program
+Extra professional guides as mentioned in the program